NCSGgroup/SaGEA/README.md

 1. `sagea.SHC`, representing spherical harmonic coefficients (SHCs);
 2. `sagea.GRD`, representing gridded data.

-We recommend calling the post-processing function through SHC or GRID instead of using them directly.
+We recommend calling the post-processing function through SHC or GRD instead of using them directly.
+For a complete description with worked examples, see [DOCUMENTATION.md](DOCUMENTATION.md).

 Here are listed the attributes and some commonly used methods in `SHC()` and `GRD()`:

 **Attributes in `SHC()`**